Click for the

 (Springer Verlag, 1987, PB 2006) has been translated into Japanese and Russian.

-and the Campus Honors Program, and he is a senior research scientist
+Campus Honors Program , and he is a senior research scientist

-on immersive virtual environments at SIGGRAPH and Supercomputing Conferences.
+immersive virtual environments at SIGGRAPH, Conferences, and Museums.

 Students in this tutorial/lab course learn basic geometrical

-programming in the REU-Lab of the Mathematics Department.
+programming in the grafiXlab of the Mathematics Department.

-Novice programmers may use fully functional real time
+Novice programmers may use fully existing functional real time

 interactive animations (RTICA) to explore the 4th dimension,